Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps

+In this section we review the notion of interpretability by systems of equations between multi-sorted structures.
+Here we use a much more general setting since our arguments will require handling a variety of multi-sorted structures.

-\emph{Interpretability by equations (e-interpretability)} is the analogue of the classic model-theoretic notion of interpretability by first order formulas (see \cite{Hodges, Marker}).
-In e-interpretability one requires that only systems of equations \emph{with coefficients} are used, instead of first order formulas.
-From a number theoretic viewpoint, e-interpretability is roughly Diophantine definability (by systems of equations) up to a Diophantine definable equivalence relation.
+\emph{Interpretability by systems of equations (e-interpretability)} is the analog of the classic model-theoretic notion of interpretability by first-order formulas (see \cite{Hodges, Marker}).
+In e-interpretability one requires that only systems of equations \emph{with coefficients} are used, instead of first-order formulas.
+From a number theoretic viewpoint, e-interpretability is roughly Diophantine definability by systems of equations up to a Diophantine definable equivalence relation.

-In this paper \----in e-interpretations and in Diophantine problems\---- we consider \emph{systems} of equations and not just single equations.
-This may contrast with some number-theoretic settings, where systems of equations are equivalent to single equations, and both notions are treated interchangeably (for example in integral domains whose field of fractions is not algebraically closed).
+In this paper \----in e-interpretations and Diophantine problems\---- we consider \emph{systems} of equations and not just single equations.
+This may contrast with some number-theoretic settings, where systems of equations are equivalent to single equations, and both notions are treated interchangeably, i.e.\ when studying integral domains whose field of fractions is not algebraically closed.